Andrew Gold: Legacy

 In the early 2010s, Gold's song "Spooky Scary Skeletons" became the subject of Halloween-related Internet memes through its popularity on 4chan's video games board.
 Within a few years, the song turned into a viral phenomenon, with numerous highly viewed remixes and dance tutorials for it being posted on YouTube; it was described by New York magazine in 2019 as the "Internet's Halloween anthem".
 YouTuber Dave Wave released a popular remix of the song that was later published on Spotify by Craft Recordings.
 The song also became highly popular on social media site TikTok, with videos including it receiving several hundred million views.
 By 2019, the popularity of "Spooky Scary Skeletons" had inspired a deluxe digital release of Halloween Howls.
 This version of the album included the addition of two extended electronic dance remixes of "Spooky Scary Skeletons."

-"Spooky, Scary Skeletons" was adapted into a children's picture book by Random House Children's Books, featuring the lyrics to the song on August 27, 2024.
+The song's lyrics were adapted into a children's picture book by Random House Children's Books in 2024.

 In 2020, an early version of Gold's song "Savannah" was issued as a digital single.
 It was followed by Something New: Unreleased Gold – a posthumous compilation album of previously unavailable tracks, including some demos – in vinyl, CD and digital formats, along with two digital singles from the album: the title song and "Come Down to Me."

+The catalog of Andrew's songs is administered by Kobalt Music.

 Personal life and death

 Gold's first marriage was to Vanessa Gold, with whom he had three daughters, Emily, Victoria, and Olivia.
-Emily is also a musician and currently fronts the Los Angeles rock band Cosmo Gold.
+Emily is also a musician and fronts the Los Angeles rock band Cosmo Gold.
 In the early 1980s, Gold was engaged to singer Nicolette Larson, but the engagement ended shortly after the completion of Larson's 1982 album All Dressed Up and No Place to Go, which Gold produced.
 Gold was also involved with Laraine Newman while she was on SNL in the late 1970s; he wrote the song "Never Let Her Slip Away" from his album All This and Heaven Too for her.
 He later married Leslie Kogan, who continues to manage his musical legacy.

 Gold was diagnosed with kidney cancer and responded well to treatment.
 However, on June 3, 2011, he died in his sleep from heart failure, aged 59.